FediAmineLadhari/nyc_taxi_trip_duration/README.md

 # nyc_taxi_trip_duration
-Regression model and data analysis to predict a taxi trip duration using matplotlib, seaborn and XGBResressor, the dataset is from one of Kaggle's competitions
+Regression model and data analysis to predict a taxi trip duration using matplotlib, seaborn and XGBResressor, the dataset is from one of Kaggle's competitions: https://www.kaggle.com/competitions/nyc-taxi-trip-duration/data